skeletonlabs/skeleton/.changeset/hip-dancers-march.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Fixed Toast's jiggle animation
+bugfix: Fixed an undesired jiggle within the animation for Toasts